 It’s a beautiful thing, to see a green wave rise up and reveal salmon in its window.
 There’s a boardwalk, toilets, interpretive plaques – but this place is not civilised yet.

+On a still night, I can hear the swell from my bed, roaring, a pestle grinding rocks into sand.
 The names of the prisoners who built the original stairway are visible on a low tide, carved into limestone tablets.
 Water boils in sucky holes and the rips stretch a turquoise scar right out to sea.

 “Where’s the pirate treasure, the skeletons of drowned sailors?”
 My friend skips across a tiny beach.
 We share a mutual goosey moment when we find the white cross poking out of the wild rosemary.
 Nearby crouches the decomposing four-wheel drive that landed there in 1994.
 Both of us stand in the sand and stare up the dizzying cliff.